Why Life Insurance Is Important

 The Importance of Life Insurance

 Life insurance is important because your death benefit pays out when you pass away.
 The money will help pay your family’s living costs while they regain their footing after your passing.
-Your insurance payout may also repay any outstanding debts you pay behind, like your mortgage or other loans.
+Your insurance payout may also repay any outstanding debts you leave behind, like your mortgage or other loans.

 Do I Really Need Life Insurance?